Is anything open on Christmas Day? Store and restaurant chains whose doors are open today.

 - Albertsons: Select locations will be open as of 7 a.m.
 (Check local hours here).

-- Giant Food: Select locations will be open from 8 a.m. to 5 p.m.
+- Giant Food: Most stores will be open from 8 a.m. to 5 p.m., though some will close (check store locator).

 - Vons: Stores open with reduced hours.